 - The fourth is about leveraging the Islamic link.
 India’s links to its western neighbours are multifarious and include the cultural, political, economic and religious.
 If New Delhi has the political imagination, the Indian Muslim community, instead of being seen as a political entity, could easily become a potent force in India’s ‘Look West’ policy.

 - The fifth is the centrality of Pakistan.
 Whether we like it or not, normalisation of relations with Pakistan holds the key to a successful ‘Look West’ policy.
-Whether it is in gaining overland access to Afghanistan and Central Asia, ensuring India’s energy security, expanding ties with the Gulf, or limiting the threat of Islamic extremism and terrorism in the subcontinent, cooperation with Pakistan is essential.
+Whether it is in gaining overland access to Afghanistan and Central Asia, ensuring India’s energy security, expanding ties with the Gulf, or limiting the threat of terrorism in the subcontinent, cooperation with Pakistan is essential.

 - The sixth is an enduring commitment to stability in Afghanistan.
 Preventing a destabilisation of Kabul by the Taliban has already emerged as one of the highest priorities for India’s national security strategy.
 As Pak-Afghan ties sink to lower depths, India faces a new tension between improving ties with Pakistan and strengthening the Karzai regime.
 The answer must necessarily lie in New Delhi taking the initiative for a triangular political and economic cooperation and encouraging Islamabad and Kabul to limit their conflict.